atelechev/fen2chessboard/README.md

 <h2>FEN2Chessboard</h2>
 ==============

-This is a simple Web application that provides chess position diagrams generated from <a href="http://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation">Forsyth-Edwards notation (FEN)</a> strings.
+This is a simple Web application that generates chess diagrams from <a href="http://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation">Forsyth-Edwards notation (FEN)</a> strings.

 It runs as a RESTful Web service: you provide your FEN string in the URL, as well as some other optional parameters, and you receive an image with the diagram.